At first sight, SurveyCompare looks like a normal survey panel with a lot of opportunities.

 What is SurveyCompare and what does the site offer?

-SurveyCompare.net is also known as SurveyCompare UK, but it also has sites with many other endings for different countries.
-It is the same kind of website, but you might find it with different names in different countries.
+But the company also has websites with many other addresses for many other countries.
+It is the same kind of website, but you might find it with different URLs and different designs in different countries.

 The company behind the SurveyCompare is Marketing VF Ltd, which is a company based in the UK.
 However, it is unclear to me what this company actually is, as I will explain later.

-Let us first go over what SurveyCompare offers:
+So let us by first going over what SurveyCompare offers:

 When you first come to SurveyCompare’s website, it looks more or less like any legit survey panel.